akuppan1/Telecom-Churn-Analysis/README.md

 <br/>
 <br/>
 <br/>
+##### Tenure
 Analyzing tenure for customers that churned, we see that it confirms the Contract type analysis from above.
-We see a huge spike in tenure in the first 10 months.
+We see a huge spike in tenure in the first 12 months.
 <br/>
 ![](https://github.com/akuppan1/Flatiron-Mod3Project-FINAL/blob/main/README%20Pics/tenure_churn_yes_pie.PNG)
 ![](https://github.com/akuppan1/Flatiron-Mod3Project-FINAL/blob/main/README%20Pics/feature_results_bar_number_churned_vs_tenure_range.PNG)